shugaa/estrella/firmware/README.txt

+Firmware can easily be loaded to the USB2EPP device by using fxload like this:

-fxload -D /proc/bus/usb/006/3 -I /home/bjoern/estrella/firmware/usb2epp_firmware.hex -t fx2
+fxload -D /proc/bus/usb/bus#/device# -I /path/to/usb2epp_firmware.hex -t fx2